 Changing work zero position in Easel

-1. Set your material size to match your stock exactly.
+1. Go to Material Settings and set your material size to match your stock exactly.
 This is very important!
 For oval or circular shapes, use the diameter for size.

 Setting work zero position in Carve walkthrough

 1. Find the center point of your stock material and lightly mark it.